tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-wednesday-21-t.md

 Most of my report requests came from the accounting department.
 The accounting system had a main table: DETAILS.
 This table had about 20 columns; most of them CHAR of varying lengths.
 This is where all our financial transaction data was stored.

-As I started writing reports and becoming more familiar with T-SQL, execution time and plans, and our systems, I realized something: a lot of the “summary” reports were very slow.
+As I started writing reports and becoming more familiar with T-SQL, execution time and plans, and our systems, I realized something: a lot of the "summary" reports were very slow.
 I couldn't figure it out.
 Weren't these simply aggregated reports, which were summing totals?

 They were not.